HuiLing226/Lim_Doc/AI/DL_Basics.md

 ---

 ## CHAP 2: Neural Networks Fundamentals
+### How a Neuron Works

+A neuron is the fundamental building block of a neural network.
+It receives inputs, applies weights and biases, and passes the result through an activation function.

 ### What are Neural Networks?
 Neural networks (also called **Artificial Neural Networks, ANNs**) form the foundation of **deep learning**.
 They are inspired by the structure and function of the human brain, where neurons signal to one another.